Rent Detective (1985)

 Synopsis:

-A return to critical and commercial favour for Godard, Detective entertainingly meshes the director's experimental bent with his fondness for the noir thrillers of the 1940's.
-Set amidst the confines of a decaying Parisian hotel, Detective is set in motion when miserably married couple Francoise and Emile attempt to collect a debt from a mob-plagued boxing manager, the mischievously named Jim Fox Warner.
-Meanwhile, house detective Laurent Terzieff tries to solve an old murder case.
+A return to critical and commercial favour for Godard, 'Detective' entertainingly meshes the director's experimental bent with his fondness for the noir thrillers of the 1940's.
+Set amidst the confines of a decaying Parisian hotel, 'Detective' is set in motion when miserably married couple Francoise (Nathalie Baye) and Emile (Claude Brasseur) attempt to collect a debt from a mob-plagued boxing manager, the mischievously named Jim Fox Warner (Johnny Hallyday).
+Meanwhile, house detective William Prospero (Laurent Terzieff) tries to solve an old murder case.

 Actors: